robert-carroll/canvaslms-global-custom-navigation/README.md

 }
 ```

-## Thoughts on Trays
+## Considerations on Clones
 - Cloning elements is used to replace jQuery for standard JavaScript
   - Anything clonable improves forward compatability and reduces copy/paste for elements
   - This results in less need to copy all the classes
 - The Global Tray is directly copied in.
-There is no way to clone it.
-Options...?
-- Global Tray CSS
-- Global Tray Easing
+It is not available to clone.

 ## Contributions & Feedback
 Always welcome, discuss in the [community](https://community.canvaslms.com/t5/Canvas-Developers-Group/Thread-with-space-for-Global-Custom-Navigation/td-p/583803), or PR's and issues if you enjoy committing.